As in yesterday the kids had a snow day. We had a reasonable amount of snow finally for this winter, and due to the rain that fell before the snow...

 I'll also have you know that as I am writing this.. all that snow you see in the picture?
 Yeah... it's gone, not there... just the MUD!

-So when we finished putting the stakes in we spent some time looking for the orange "tape" to mark where the stakes are as they are a tad hard to see against the browns. outline of house from doorway It is much easier to see the outline with the tape on the rebar. also this is taken at the place where our door for the house will be put.
+So when we finished putting the stakes in we spent some time looking for the orange "tape" to mark where the stakes are as they are a tad hard to see against the browns.
+It is much easier to see the outline with the tape on the rebar. also this is taken at the place where our door for the house will be put.
 The nice thing about it is that the door will open to just across from our soon to be outdoor kitchen.
 I think that is very convenient.

 As you can see from this picture there is much more mud than snow now, at this point we had the kids moving the rebar from up front to the house ring as Silver is going to start making the arches.